bobbytables/CakeGrid/README.md

 Linkable is the option parameter takes 3 sub options. url, trailingParams, and Html::link options (see http://book.cakephp.org/view/1442/link)

 The url could be considered the controller and action, and maybe a named parameter.
-The trailing parameters is the
+The trailing parameters is the id or whatever you like.
+It will be pulled from the result.
+__Note:__ Named parameters are not yet supported, but so array('named' => array('id' => '/Order/id')) will not work, but array('id' => '/Order/id') will

+## Total Row

+To create a "totals" row.
+You can set a column to total.
+Only money and numbers will work (obviously).

+The syntax is as follows:

+    $this->addColumn('Amount', '/Order/amount', array('total' => true));

+This will produce a final row with the totals on it for the column.
+If the column type is set to money or number, it will format the totals as well.